FAQs | On Delivering Electives at NLSIU

 Who will I be teaching?

-The class for an elective course would comprise 10-30 students from the 3rd, 4th and 5th years of the 5-Year BA LLB (Hons), 2nd year students of the 3-Year LLB (Hons), and from the one-year LLM programmes.
+The class for an elective course would comprise 10-30 students from the 3rd, 4th and 5th years of the 5-year-BA LLB (Hons) programme, 2nd and 3rd year students of the 3-year-LL.B (Hons.) programme and from the one-year LLM programme.
 Selected courses are cross-listed for the Master’s Programme in Public Policy (MPP), in which case the class will also include MPP students.

 I plan to offer a specialised course which requires prior knowledge of the law.
 Can I restrict my course to final year/ LLM students?

 We appreciate that certain courses will develop on a prior course and prerequisites may be relevant for the student to meaningfully participate in your course.
 We are happy to discuss this while evaluating your proposal.
-Please indicate your preferences and reasons for restricting the course offer in the ‘Any other information’ section of your course outline.
+Please indicate your preferences and reasons for restricting the course offer in the ‘Any other information’ section of the application form.

 Can I offer the course to students of the Master’s Programme in Public Policy?